Why Are Catalytic Converters So Valuable?

 Similar to platinum, palladium is also commonly used in jewellery as well as catalytic converters.
 Palladium also has the extraordinary ability to absorb 900 times its volume in hydrogen, making it invaluable as a material for a catalytic converter.

-As you can imagine, with a payload like this attached to every car on the street, catalytic converters are an excellent target for thieves and also worth a lot of money when taken to scrap car dealers.
-The three precious metals we mentioned earlier, can be taken out of catalytic converters, recycled, and used to create jewellery, electronics, and more.
+As you can imagine, with a payload like this attached to every car on the street, catalytic converters are an excellent target for thieves and are also worth a lot of money when taken to scrap car dealers.
+The three precious metals above can be taken out of catalytic converters, recycled, and used to create jewellery, electronics, and more.

 So we now know what a catalytic converter is and why it fetches such a high price when it's taken to a car scrap dealer, but what are you supposed to do if you wake up one day and find that your catalytic converter has been stolen?